 Find your passion: As James Earl Jones discovered, finding a passion can be a powerful way to overcome a stutter.
 Whether it's acting, writing, music, or something else, pursuing your interests can help you build confidence and find your voice.
 When you are engaged in something you love, your stutter may become less noticeable, and you may find it easier to communicate.

-Furthermore, expert advice suggests incorporating mindfulness and relaxation techniques.
+Adding to this, expert advice suggests incorporating mindfulness and relaxation techniques.
 Stuttering often worsens under stress, so practicing mindfulness and relaxation can help manage anxiety and improve fluency.
 Deep breathing exercises, meditation, and yoga can all be effective tools for reducing stress and promoting relaxation.
 Regular physical exercise can also help improve overall well-being and reduce anxiety.

 FAQ